• Skip to primary navigation

 • Using the same bowl, sieve in the dry ingredients (all-purpose flour, baking powder, baking soda, and salt).
 Add the milk and vinegar, then combine until everything is well incorporated, and the batter is smooth.

-• Next, grease an ovenproof baking dish and spoon the batter to it for baking.
-While the cake is baking, prepare the sauce.
-Bake for 30-35 minutes, or until it's no longer runny in the middle, is well risen, and golden brown on top.
+• Grease a baking dish, add the batter, and bake.
+Make the sauce while the is cake baking.
+Bake for 30-35 minutes, or until it's no longer runny in the middle, is well-risen, and golden brown on top.

 Making the malva pudding sauce